<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=749646578535459&amp;ev=PageView&amp;noscript=1">

 Six Sigma is a business management methodology that leverages a scientific approach to quality measurement with the aim of reducing variation and defects.
-The method was pioneered by Motorola and Allied Signal and then made famous by GE who boasted $10 billion in savings during the first years of implementation.
+The method was pioneered by Motorola and Allied Signal and then made famous by GE, which boasted $10 billion in savings during the first years of implementation.

-Lean is another methodology, philosophy, tool set, and management system that also uses a scientific problem solving approach, and more.
-"Lean" is a generic term that was given to the Toyota Production System, or TPS.
+Lean is another methodology, philosophy, toolset, and management system that also uses a scientific problem-solving approach.
+"Lean" is a generic term applied to the Toyota Production System (TPS).
 The two pillars of TPS are usually described as "just in time flow" and "quality at the source."

-Lean and Six Sigma are often used together by organizations in multiple industries, bringing methods and mindsets from each approach.
+Lean and Six Sigma are often used together by organizations across multiple industries, combining methods and mindsets from both approaches.

 5S

-5S is a workplace organization paradigm that is meant to improve safety, reduce waste, and streamline the flow of value to the customer.
-The approach is named after the five principles of Sort, Straighten, Shine, Standardize and Sustain.
+5S is a workplace organization paradigm intended to improve safety, reduce waste, and streamline the flow of value to the customer.
+The approach is named after the five principles of Sort, Straighten, Shine, Standardize, and Sustain.
 (Not coincidentally, each of these terms is translated from a Japanese word that also starts with S when written in phonetic script.)

 The 5 Whys